Skip to main content

 Pro Bono Activities

-• Ohio Supreme Court Lawyer to Lawyer Mentoring Program
+• Serves the Ohio Supreme Court as a member of its Lawyer to Lawyer Mentoring Program for newly licensed attorneys

-• Big Brothers and Big Sisters of Greater Cincinnati, Advisory Board
+• Member of the Advisory Board of Big Brothers and Big Sisters of Greater Cincinnati

-• Toledo St. John’s Jesuit High School & Academy, Aegis Council
+• Member of the Aegis Council for tuition assistance of St. John’s Jesuit High School & Academy, Toledo, Ohio

 Representative Cases